 Are you planning on growing Thai basil indoors?
-Then don’t think twice; this herb can easily grow inside, just like its mother—the common basil.
+Then don’t think twice!
+This herb can easily grow inside just like its mother—the common basil.

 Proper plant maintenance for Thai basil includes watering, feeding, and pruning.

 Propagating Thai Basil

-Growing Thai Basil from Seeds
+Growing Thai Basil From Seeds

 - Obtaining the Seeds